itzg/docker-mc-proxy/README.md

 * **ENABLE_RCON**

-  Enable the rcon server (that use third plugin for work [orblazer/bungee-rcon](https://github.com/orblazer/bungee-rcon), its automatically downloaded)
+  Enable the rcon server (that uses a third-party plugin to work, [orblazer/bungee-rcon](https://github.com/orblazer/bungee-rcon), which is automatically downloaded)

 * **RCON_PORT**